darkreactions/platipus/README.md

 This is the machine learning model repository of [Dark Reactions Project](https://darkreactions.haverford.edu/) to learn about the experimental data collected from the chemists and provide insights on the direction of future experiments.
 On top of the traditional machine learning models, this repository is using meta-learning models such as MAML and PLATIPUS to predict the experimental outcomes more accurately.
 The use of this repository extends to the interpretability project and the recommendation system as well.

 ### Experimental Plan
-Currently, it is using "0057.perovskitedata_DRPFeatures_2020-07-02.csv" as the raw historical dataset.
-Within the dataset, all the experiments of 16 amines with uniform distribution and at least one successful experiment are selected as historical data.
+Currently, we are using "0057.perovskitedata_DRPFeatures_2020-07-02.csv" as the raw historical dataset.
+Within the dataset, **all the experiments of 16 amines with uniform distribution and at least one successful experiment are selected as historical data**.

-Excluding the distribution header (column name: <span>_raw_modelname</span>), the amine header (column name: <span>_rxn_organic-inchikey</span>), the score header (column name: <span>_out_crystalscore</span>), and the name header (column name: <span>name</span>), the data has in total 51 features.
-As for the labels, instead of the four classes the raw dataset provided, there are only two classes of labels used to train and validate models: if the experiment has a crystal score of 4, we mark the label as 1, a success; otherwise we mark the label as 0, a failure.
+Excluding the distribution header (column name: <span>_raw_modelname</span>), the amine header (column name: <span>_rxn_organic-inchikey</span>), the score header (column name: <span>_out_crystalscore</span>), and the name header (column name: <span>name</span>), the data has in total **51 features**.
+As for the labels, instead of the four classes the raw dataset provided, there are only **two classes of labels** used to train and validate models: if the experiment has a crystal score of 4, we mark the label as **1, a success**; otherwise we mark the label as **0, a failure**.

 As of August 1, the experimental procedure is as follows:
-   1. Generate the dataset with different training set variants corresponding to the following categories:
+   1. First, establish the definitions of the following categories before generating the corresponding training set variants for the dataset:
       <ul>
       <li> **Category 3**: Models trained on **historical data only with no active learning involved**.
 In other words, each task/amine-specific is trained on all the experiments of the other 15 amines prior to validation.
          Models include: kNN, SVM, Decision Tree, Random Forest, Logistic Regression, Gradient Boosting Tree.